Dave Moody (sportscaster): Role

-Moody is the lead turn announcer for MRN, calling the first and second turns for the network's broadcasts of NASCAR Cup Series, XFINITY and Camping World Truck Series race events.
+Moody is the lead turn announcer for MRN, calling the first and second turns for the network's broadcasts of NASCAR Cup Series, Xfinity Series, and Craftsman Truck Series race events.
 He is known for his high-energy, play-by-play commentary and his distinctive call, "Trouble in Turn Two!"
 Moody does not work the west coast races, due to travel concerns impacting his ability to host the Friday "SiriusXM Speedway" program.
 He is usually replaced on those race broadcasts by California native Dan Hubbard.
-Moody also serves as booth anchor for selected XFINITY and Camping World Truck Series companion events.
+Moody also serves as booth anchor for selected Xfinity and Craftsman Truck Series companion events.

 SiriusXM

 Since 2003, Moody has hosted the nationally syndicated Sirius XM show Sirius XM Speedway on Sirius XM NASCAR Radio.
 "Our first show was the day after Matt Kenseth won the championship.
 You couldn’t have picked a worse time to start a racing show.
 It was the end of the season.
 All of the drivers were either on an island or a boat somewhere.
 The race fans didn’t know we existed.
 We were brand new, and in the middle of a stick-and-ball sports channel.
 We would come on, do our three hours and lead into "World Soccer Daily."
 There was zero listener transfer from our show to the next.
 Somehow, we made a go of it and soldiered on.
 It's been 11 years, now, and it doesn’t seem possible."

 Moody has had a pair of "sidekicks" over the years, beginning with Suzy Q. Armstrong (wife of former MRN turn announcer Fred Armstrong) from the show's 2003 debut until 2011, when she left to pursue other projects.
-For the next four years, he co-hosted the show with Angie Skinner, wife of former Sprint Cup Series driver Mike Skinner.
+For the next four years, he co-hosted the show with Angie Skinner, wife of former Cup Series driver Mike Skinner.
 When Skinner left to co-host her own weekend show, Skinner Round-Up, Moody continued as sole anchor.
 In January 2015.
 Armstrong returned to the channel to deliver news updates at the bottom of the hour.